Mission, Ministry and Interfaith Dialogue

 Our Chapel, located on the 5th Floor (Room 5102), is open at all times.
 It is available for quiet prayer and personal reflection for everyone.

-We have a liturgical ensemble which welcomes singers and instrumentalists.
-The ensemble is currently inactive, but please contact Tim at [email protected] if you are interested in having this opportunity reactivated.
+We have a choir that welcomes both singers and musicians.
+Although the group is currently inactive, please contact Brother Greg at [email protected] if you’re interested in helping to reactivate this wonderful opportunity.

 Rite of Christian Initiation of Adults (RCIA)